menandmice/micetro_docs/guides/implementation/xdns_redundancy.rst

 When an xDNS profile is deleted, each service retains a copy of the zones from the profile, but replication between them will stop.

-* To delete a profile, select the relevant profile, and then select :guilabel:`Delete profile` on the **Row menu (...)**.
+* To delete a profile, select the relevant profile, and then select :guilabel:`Delete profile` on the Row :guilabel:`...` menu.
 You can also double-click the profile.

 Adding Zones to xDNS Profiles
 ------------------------------